a-bro-0227/AWS-Web-App/README.md

 # Welcome to your CDK Python project!

-This is an step-by-step instructions on how to deploy a simple AWS stack using GitHub Actions.
+This is a step-by-step instructions on how to deploy a simple AWS stack using GitHub Actions.

 # Set-Up and Configuration